 He served as a teaching professional with the Recording Connection (Los Angeles) and is currently an Adjunct Professor in the Music Department at Le Moyne College.
 He is a sought after lecturer on the Music Industry and the History of Rock ‘n’ Roll, and is a contributing writer for Making Music Magazine and International Musician.

 Todd has been drawing since childhood.
 His mother was an artist, his father, an opera singer.
 Go figure.
-His art has been featured on the web, in books, and posters here and in Europe.
+His art is featured on the web, in books, and posters the world over.